When sexuality issues come up with your clients or patients

 - Planning: Discuss goals and treatment choices.

 - Intensive Therapy: Weekly or biweekly sessions, with homework.

 How do I refer a client?

 Call (206) 522-8588.
-While we accept queries by telephone, email or fax, we encourage voice contact for referrals.
+While we accept queries by email or fax, we encourage telephone contact for referrals.
 We discourage electronic transmittal of clinical information unless all identifying information has been deleted.
 We encourage only telephone or hardcopy sharing of client information.